octo-technology/OpenTezos/docs/deploy-a-node/to-go-further.md

 authors: Maxime Sallerin
 ---

-To go further on the command lines and their possible applications, we invite you to browse the different chapters of OpenTezos, which deal with this subject:
+To go further on command lines and their possible applications, we invite you to browse the different chapters of OpenTezos dealing with this subject:

 - [Command Line Interface (CLI) & Remote Procedure Call (RPC)](/tezos-basics/cli-and-rpc)
 - [CLI deploy (prepare param/storage)](/ligo/deploy-a-contract#compiling-a-contract)